scrapinghub/spidermon/docs/source/howto/required-fields-coverage-validation.rst

 =================================================

-When you enable :ref:`item validation <item-validation>` in your project you can use *ValidationMonitorMixin* in your monitor that allows you to perform some extra checks on your results.
+When you enable :ref:`item validation <item-validation>` in your project you can use *ValidationMonitorMixin* in your monitor, which allows you to perform some extra checks on your results.

 Considering that we have the :ref:`validation schema <quote-item-validation-schema>` from